GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Experiments

 \subsection{Model Performance}

 Table~\ref{tab:main-results} summarizes accuracy on seven reasoning benchmarks under a large staleness setting ($s{=}16$), with synchronized GRPO ($s{=}0$) reported as an on-policy reference.
 Across model families and scales, stale-rollout GRPO and strong off-policy baselines (M2PO, BAPO) exhibit substantial accuracy degradation under staleness, consistently underperforming the on-policy reference.
 This persistent gap underscores the fundamental challenge of maintaining stable optimization under asynchrony.
 In contrast, \textsc{GAC} achieves the highest average accuracy among stale-rollout methods and largely closes the gap to synchronized training.
-On Qwen3-8B, GAC achieves 50.2\% compared to 51.0\% for the on-policy reference, while off-policy baselines fall 4--5 points below.
-The gap between \textsc{GAC} and off-policy baselines is most pronounced on challenging benchmarks, where staleness-induced degradation is amplified.
-For instance, on AIME24/25 with Qwen3-4B, \textsc{GAC} attains 30.2/30.0, essentially matching synchronized training (30.1/30.2), while off-policy baselines degrade substantially.
+On Qwen3-8B, \textsc{GAC} achieves 53.7\% compared to 53.8\% for the on-policy reference, while off-policy baselines fall 4--5 points below.
+The gap is most pronounced on challenging benchmarks; for instance, on AIME24/25 with Qwen3-4B, \textsc{GAC} attains 31.9/31.7, essentially matching synchronized training (32.1/31.8), while off-policy baselines degrade substantially.